 - That is why we test new technology.
 We expect to find bugs when we test.
 Those bugs will get fixed.

-By the time this book gets published, we will know which one is true.
-I am clearly making my bet on 2.
-There are persuasive arguments for 1, but when you read these bear in mind that there is a lot of money at stake as Altcoins battle to take over the pole position from Bitcoin and as incumbents fight the narrative that the credit card rails will be disrupted.
+We will soon know which one is true.
+I am making my bet on 2.
+There are persuasive arguments for 1, but when you read these bear in mind that there is a lot of money at stake as Altcoins battle to take over the pole position from Bitcoin and as incumbents fight the narrative that the current payment rails will be disrupted.

 2017 was the year that Bitcoin became an asset (one leg of the stool) and 2018 is the year when the other leg (means of exchange) gets built onto the Bitcoin stool.

 We should be looking at the Rest not the West for this disruption.